Shopify/shopify-cli/README.md

 $ shopify serve
 ```

 Your terminal will display the localhost and port where your app is now visible.
+Your app can then be installed on a development store from your Partner Dashboard.

 ### Start or stop a tunnel to your localhost